DavidMStraub/gramps-webapp/README.md

 After installation, run

 ```
-python3 -m gramps_webapp app -O 'My family tree' run
+python3 -m gramps_webapp app -O 'My family tree' --no-auth run
 ```

+The `--no-auth` option disables the user system (the login form will still be shown but can be left empty).
 You can find the names of the existing databases and their backends with `gramps -L`.

 ## Deploying to the web